wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_linux.rst

 Deploy a Wazuh agent
 --------------------

 #.
-Choose your package manager tab, edit the ``WAZUH_MANAGER`` variable to contain your Wazuh manager IP address or hostname and proceed to deploy the agent in your system:
+Select your package manager below, edit the ``WAZUH_MANAGER`` variable to contain your Wazuh manager IP address or hostname, and proceed to deploy the agent to your system.

       .. tabs::